rigersssss/CatHub-1/README.md

 # CatHub Documentation

-Welcome to the CatHub documentation, where you can explore and enjoy cat pictures based on your preferences!
+Welcome to the CatHub documentation, where you can explore and enjoy cat pictures.

 ## Project Overview

-CatHub is a web application designed to provide a delightful experience for cat enthusiasts.
+CatHub is a web application/cat encyclopedia designed to provide a delightful experience for cat enthusiasts.
 The application allows users to fetch and display cat pictures tailored to their preferences regarding breeds and tags.
 In addition to a vast collection of cat images, CatHub offers detailed information about each cat breed, health care tips for cats, and various other resources.

 ## Features